ohmpi/ohmpi/doc/source/source_rst/applications/hedges.rst

    :width: 100%
    :align: center

-   Figure 4 : Les batteries
+   Figure 4 : the batteries
 - •	Selection of the resistivity meter :
 The resistivity meter installed on-site is the OhmPi resistivity meter (Figure 5), a low-cost, open-hardware device designed for measuring electrical resistivity.
 It features a multiplexer capable of handling measurements from 32 electrodes.
 The device offers a wide measurement range for current values, from 0.1 mA to 80 mA, and a potential difference measurement range from 0.001 V to 12.00 V. This choice provides several advantages, including its compact size and widespread use in open hardware applications, making it a cost-effective solution (Clement et al., 2020).